Episode Four [Preview]

 “Let Pascha go to the Duchess,”

-“Pascha will see to the servants as they must prepare for tonight’s obituary feast,” when Boris stepped to Yuri, the men around him stepped back.
-“You’ll go to the Duke, and you’ll comfort him.”
+“Pascha will see to the servants as they must prepare for tonight’s obituary feast,” when Boris stepped to Yuri, the men around the young Duke stepped back.
+“You’ll go to Kasi, and you’ll comfort him.”

 “The Empress is dead,” Boris flicked some imaginary dust from Yuri’s shoulder.
 “The Duke will now live as the man he is, and we will respect this because he is now our Emperor.”

-“The problem lies not with his desires, but yours,” Boris scolded.
+“The problem lies not with his desires, but yours,” Boris admonished him.
 “A true cock loves only the hole to be fucked, not the ornamentation around it.”

 Every man except Pascha chuckled.